Click here to listen to a reading of this blog: |

 Magnesium Malate and Chelate seem to be the most popular among thyroid patients, so I’ve provided a link to Magnesium Malate here: Magnesium Malate

-Bone broths are easy to make at home, but if you struggle to find the time like myself, this one is a good option to buy readymade: Premium Beef Bone Broth Gelatin.
+Bone broths are easy to make at home, but if you struggle to find the time, like myself, this one is a good option to buy readymade.

-Bone broths helpful in treating leaky gut, because the collagen helps to heal the gut wall and aid digestion.
-The protein also helps to build muscle.
+Bone broths may be helpful in treating gut issues, because the collagen may help to heal the gut wall and aid digestion.
+The protein also helps to build or maintain muscle.
 They can also help with inflammation such as aches and pains in the joints and muscles.

 Digestive enzymes can be brilliant for improving gut health and absorption of vitamins and minerals from food, encouraging regular bowel movements and more.